oneconvergence/dkube-examples-internal/tensorflow/object-detection/pets/README.md

 	    - Start-up script : `python download.py`
 	-  **Parameters** section - Leave it to default.
 	- **Workspace** section - Please select the workspace *pet-detector-preprocessing* created in *Step1*.
-	- **Output Dataset** section - Create a dvs dataset and select it.
+	- **Output Dataset** section -Select the above dvs dataset.
 Mount path - /opt/dkube/output.
 6. Click *Submit* button.
 7. A new entry with name *download-pets-dataset* will be created in *Data Preprocessing* table.
 8. Check the *Status* field for lifecycle of job, wait till it shows *complete*.